 These rules apply to each participating group/production team.

-The HHM Film Slam event will occur in the Bay City, MI area between Friday, September 14 at 7:00pm and Sunday, September 16 at 7:00pm.
+The HHM 72-Hour Winter Film Slam event will occur in the Bay City, MI area between Friday, February 1 at 7pm and Monday, February 4 at 7pm.
 This is the Official Time Period.

 All creativity must take place during the Official Time Period.
 Any creative work in advance of the competition weekend is prohibited.
 Creative work includes, but is not limited to: